josemarluedke/ember-cli-segment/README.md

 ```

-`trackEvent` can receive addinional properties as well:
+`trackEvent` can receive additional properties as well:

 ```js
 this.segment.trackEvent('Creates a new post', { title: "Creating a Ember CLI application" });